AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/prepare-for-your-event.md

 ## Create a New Marketo Role {#create-a-new-marketo-role}

-Marketo has a special user role for the event check-in app.&nbsp; [Create a new Marketo role](https://docs.marketo.com/display/DOCS/Grant+User+Access+to+the+Check-in+App) for iPad or Android users, with permission to access the mobile application.
+Marketo has a special user role for the event check-in app.
+[Create a new Marketo role](https://docs.marketo.com/display/DOCS/Grant+User+Access+to+the+Check-in+App) for iPad or Android users, with permission to access the mobile application.

 ## Invite New Tablet Users to the Event {#invite-new-tablet-users-to-the-event}